arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 #### Non Dynamic Memory Allocation
 Dynamic Memory Allocation usually is a good method if the given RAM size is big enough to get around with, from MegaBytes and so on.
 However, for embedded devices counting every Byte of the RAM, the process becomes hostile for RAM.

-Dynamic Memory Allocations cause Heap fragmentation.
+Dynamic Memory Allocations cause **Heap fragmentation**.
 With heap fragmentation, many areas of the RAM affected by it cannot reused again, leaving dead Byte that can be taken as an advantage for other tasks.
 On top of it, when dynamic allocation proceeds to de-allocate to free up the space, it does not necessarily reduce the Heap Size.
 So to avoid Heap or RAM fragmentation as much as possible, you can follow following rules to apply into code architecture design.

 - Prioritize using **Stack** than **Heap** if possible to do so.
   - Stack memory is fragmentation free and can be freed up completely when the function returns.
 Heap in contrast ma not free up the space even though it was instructed to do so.
 Using Local Variables will help to do this and try not to use dynamic memory allocation, composed of different calls: `malloc, calloc, realloc`.